-During my senior year of high school, I received the opportunity to take a class which allowed students to be paired up with mentors in the community, and shadow them at their jobs.
-I had the unique experience of doing my mentorship at the elementary school I attended for six years, and it was an amazing experience I learned a lot from.
+During my senior year of high school, I received the opportunity to take a mentorship class.
+This allowed students to be paired up with mentors in the community, and shadow them at their jobs.
+I had the unique experience of doing my mentorship at the elementary school I attended for six years.
+It was an amazing experience I learned a lot from.
 Here are ten reasons why doing a mentorship is great for students, and things I learned from my own.

 Getting a mentorship

 Before I get into the reasons why mentorships are awesome, I thought I would share how and why I chose mine.
 I originally thought I wanted to work in video production, which had been a huge interest of mine all through school.
 I didn’t think there would be many opportunities to work with assistive technology in my town.
 Problem is, video production is highly visual.
 It was difficult to find someone who wasn’t apprehensive about having someone with low vision.

 After thinking for a while, I decided to talk to my elementary school technology teacher.
 They said they would be happy to have me shadow them in the classroom and work with all types of students.
 They knew I had low vision, and they were excellent about integrating me into the classroom both when I was a student and when they mentored me.

 The elementary school I worked with had a very diverse student population.
 There were students who spoke English as a second language, students with disabilities, students from other countries, and so much more.
 I got to learn a lot about different age groups and observe how they acted.

 I knew going into this mentorship that I wanted to work in assistive technology.
 By working with students who have disabilities and students without them in a computer lab setting, I learned a lot about how they use technology and how it can help them.